Web Analytics

 Understanding Sibilance and De-Essing in Vocal Mixing

 When left unchecked, excessive sibilance can render a vocal track harsh, tiresome, and unprofessional.
-Moreover, it can interfere with other mix elements, making achieving a cohesive and polished final product challenging.
+Moreover, it can interfere with other mix elements, challenging the achievement of a cohesive final product.

 The Nature of Sibilance